Ruins of sarazm

 The Princess of Sarazm

-The most popular one is from about 3,000 BC, “The Princess of Sarazm” a woman buried in clothes richly embroidered with turquoise, lapis lazuli, jasper and limestone beads.
-The beads and a bronze mirror are in the Museum of National Antiquities in Dushanbe.
+The most well known finding or Sarazm is from about 3000 BC, “The Princess of Sarazm” was a woman buried in clothes richly embroidered with turquoise, lapis lazuli, jasper and limestone beads.
+The museum of Sarazm displays a statue made based on the findings together with her and also how the grave looked like.

-Archaeologists have concluded that the woman died around 3000 BC; the dry, sandy ground of Sarazm has left her grave goods unusually well preserved.
-Her beads are made from lapis lazuli, jet and turquoise, confirming that even 5,000 years ago Sarazm was already trading with Afghanistan and the Indian subcontinent.
-The beads are on display in the National Museum in Dushanbe along with her bronze mirror: then as now, a girl had to make sure she looked her best.
+Archaeologists have concluded that the woman died around 3000 BC; the dry, sandy ground of Sarazm had left her grave goods unusually well preserved.
+Her beads are made from lapis lazuli, jet and turquoise, confirming that Sarazm was trading with Afghanistan and the Indian subcontinent already 5000 years ago .
+The beads are on display in the National Museum in Dushanbe along with her bronze mirror.
+A girl had to make sure how she looked already during the times in the past.

 Sarazm Museum